aurorabaylessedwards/Coding_Exercise/README.md

 ## You will see an error in the top right hand corner of the screen prompting you to set up your python interpreter for the project.
 ![err](/images/error.png?raw=true "error_pic")

-Set up an interpreter in python 3.x (7 or 8) `File > Settings > Project: VCS... > Project Interpreter`.
+Set up an interpreter in python 3.x (7 or 8) `File > Settings > Project: CS... > Project Interpreter`.
 You will need to know the path of your Python 3 executable.
 In this example it shows the path of Anaconda3 on windows.
 If you have Anaconda3 the only thing that will change for you is the user name.

 ![configure_interpreter](/images/configure_interpreter.png?raw=true "configure interpreter")